Han Taiwanese: Genetics

+Other studies show genetic affinities between Taiwanese Han and Kinh Vietnamese and also, genetic input from western Indonesians and other Mainland Southeast Asians, reflecting ancient trade.

 Immigration history and demographics

-There were two major waves of Han immigration: 1) during the Qing dynasty in the 18th and 19th centuries and 2) from Republic of China's mainland area, which is now ruled by the People's Republic of China, in the final years of the Chinese Civil War (1945-1949).
+There were two major waves of Han immigration: 1) during the Qing dynasty in the 18th and 19th centuries and 2) from Republic of China's mainland area, which is now ruled by the People's Republic of China, in the final years of the Chinese Civil War (1945–1949).

 Before Imperial Japanese rule

 Taiwan's southwest was home to a Chinese population numbering close to 1,500 before the Dutch first came in 1623.
-From 1624 to 1662, they began to encourage large-scale Han immigration to the island for labour, mainly from the what is today south Fujian.
+From 1624 to 1662, they began to encourage large-scale Han immigration to the island for labour, mainly from what is today south Fujian.

 Starting from 1683, the Qing government limited immigration to Taiwan.
 Such restriction was relaxed following the 1760s, and by 1811 there were more than two million ethnic Chinese in Taiwan.
 The 1926 census counted 3,116,400 and 586,300 Han people originating from the Hok-kien and Kwang-tung provinces (roughly Fujian and Guangdong today) during the Ming or Qing dynasty.